 There was a famous children’s cartoon involving Leif Erikson, Vikings and two modern children.
 One of whom had the line, “Please Leif, let us!”
 (If you get the vegetable pun, you should be proud).

 Dates of birth and death: 15th February 1874 – 5th January 1922

-If you’re interested in adventure, you’ve almost certainly heard of Shackleton and his famous expeditions to the polar regions.
-The best way to sum him up is probably to quote a newspaper ad he put out for teammates on his Antartic expedition.
+If you’re interested in adventure, you’ve almost certainly heard of Ernest Shackleton and his famous expeditions to the polar regions.
+The best way to sum him up is probably to quote a newspaper ad he put out for teammates on his Antarctic expedition.
 It reads:

 “MEN WANTED for hazardous journey, small wages, bitter cold, months of darkness, constant danger, safe return doubtful, honour and recognition in case of success.”
 You get the picture.

 Shackleton and various teams tried to cross Antartica and reach the South Pole.
 He eventually died in South Georgia (after surviving World War 1) at the start of his fourth expedition to the Antarctic.

 10. Nellie Bly